juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 == Realm Communication <Realm_Communication>
 Communication with a _Realm_ always occurs over a secure protocol that ensures the confidentiality and integrity of requests while limiting the possibility of replay attacks.
 Towards this end, all requests to a realm are made over TLS.

 Hardware Realms terminate this TLS connection outside of their _trust boundary_.
 This allows a single load balancer to service multiple HSMs but necessitates an additional layer of secure communication between the client and the HSM.
 For this layer, we use the _Noise Protocol_ @Perrin_2018 with an NK-handshake pattern with the realm's _public key_.
+Specifically, we use the protocol name `Noise_NK_25519_ChaChaPoly_BLAKE2s`.

 == Low-Entropy PINs
-While the protocol provides strong security guarantees for low entropy PINs, using a higher entropy PIN provides increased security.
+While the protocol provides strong security guarantees for low entropy PINs, using a higher entropy PIN provides increased security if a _threshold_ of realms was compromised.

 == Salting
 The _register_ and _recover_ operations accept a _userInfo_ argument that is mixed into the _salt_ before passing it to the _KDF_.
 Using a known constant, like the UID, for this value can prevent a malicious _Realm_ from returning a fixed _salt_ with a pre-computed password table.

+== OPRFs
+In the protocol, the client is unconventionally responsible for generating all OPRF seeds and providing them to the realms during registration.
+It uses these seeds to locally evaluate the OPRF and mask the _unlockKey_.
+This avoids an extra round trip to the realms to evaluate the OPRF, reduces both client and realm computation, and eliminates an intermediate registration state on the realms.

 = Recommended Cryptographic Algorithms <Cryptographic_Implementation>